 The digital imaging technician sets-up, interfaces, and maintains HD terminal equipment, monitoring and cameras.
-The DIT performs tasks applicable to look-management of cameras and monitoring in collaboration with the Director of Photography or Lighting Designer.
+The DIT performs tasks applicable to look-management of cameras and monitoring in collaboration with the Lighting Designer or Lighting Director.
 The DIT may also handle the on-site data backup and transcoding of images recorded within the camera.

 1st ASSISTANT CAMERA

 The video controller controls the video quality, color matching and shading of the cameras.
-Sets the exposure of cameras and aesthetic look of all visual images in collaboration with the Lighting Designer or Director of Photography, and maintains that look throughout a show.
+Sets the exposure of cameras and aesthetic look of all visual images in collaboration with the Lighting Designer or Lighting Director and maintains that look throughout a show.

-Assembles taped segments of shows to conform with the script in an artistic and technically correct form.
+Assembles taped segments of shows to conform to the script in an artistic and technically correct form.
 Edits programs whose original recording medium is electronic.

 ONLINE VIDEO EDITOR

 The online video editor creatively assembles a show or recorded segments within a program whose original recording platform is primarily multi-camera.